 Shamans also can do that for themselves.
 And so, because of that, we of the FSS developed this system called Shamanic Counseling which you may find interesting.

 Instead of live drum the client puts on earphones.
-The drumming is at 4 to 7 Hertz, which is very effective, very monotonous drumming. the client is taught to journey to the upper world and lower world.
-The client is not told what the upper world is like.
+The drumming is at 4 to 7 Hertz, which is very effective, very monotonous drumming.
+The client is taught to journey to the upper world and lower world, but he or she is not told what the upper world is like.
 That’s religion, not shamanism.
 Shamanism is a method, not a religion.
-And so they journey and they find someone and they ask: Are you my teacher?
+And so they journey, and they find someone and they ask: Are you my teacher?
 And if the person agrees, then they ask a question.
-And if they’re learning the method they will find the teacher can answer the question both directly and symbolically.
+And if they’re learning the method, they will find the teacher can answer the question both directly and symbolically.
 And the answers are perfect for each person, and persons feel that in their heart.

 We have people with independent practices called Shamanic Counselors.
 They are only counselors of method, not counselors of peoples’ lives.
 The real counselors of the client are in the non-ordinary reality, where the client goes for half an hour and gets perfect information.
 And only the client interprets the information, nobody else.
 The client has to discover the knowledge.

-Sometimes the counselors have to sit still, keeping their mouth shut, because the counselor might want to say “Oh, I must know what it is!“ Almost always the counselor is wrong.
-And anyway if the counselor is right, it doesn’t help the client, the client has to discover the knowledge.
-And people often say, “How do you know you can trust the knowledge?“ And I say: „How do you know you can trust your dentist, lawyer, this person etc.?“ It’s the same thing: you find out through practice.
+Sometimes the counselors have to sit still, keeping their mouth shut, because they might want to say “Oh, I must know what it is!“ Almost always the counselor is wrong.
+And anyway, even if the counselor is right, it doesn’t help the client, the client has to discover the knowledge.
+And people often say: “How do you know you can trust the knowledge?“ And I say: „How do you know you can trust your dentist, lawyer, this person etc.?“ It’s the same thing: you find out through practice.
 And people say: „Well, I don’t trust the answer.
-I say:”Fine!
+I say: ”Fine!
 You will learn to trust the answer by not paying attention to it.”
 And several months later you will learn that you should have trusted the answer.
 It’s simple.

 Practical work, no mysteries

-Prof. Dr. Michael Harner ist founder and Vice-President of the Foundation for Shamanic Studies.
+Prof. Dr. Michael Harner was the founder and President of the Foundation for Shamanic Studies.

 Based on a lecture given in 1996 to a Congress of Psychotherapy including Shamanism in Vienna, Austria.